brendanhay/keiretsu/README.md

-It allows you to specify dependencies that should be running/available before the start of the local application, triggers setup/teardown hooks, and applies a shared and consistent environment to all child processes ensuring consistent and discoverable configuration.
+It allows you to specify dependencies that should be running/available before the start of the local application, triggers setup/teardown hooks, and applies a consistent environment to all child processes ensuring deterministic and repeatable configuration.

 ## Installation